crschnick/pdx_unlimiter/docs/GUIDE.md

 <p>
 <img align="left" src="melt.png" width=35/>
-Ironman converter, only available for Ironman savegames
+Ironman converter, only available for Ironman savegames.
+This allows you to convert ironman savegames into non-ironman savegames, also called 'melting'.
 </p>

 <p>